codeforamerica/ohana-api/INSTALL.md

 - Run `script/reset` from the command line.

-If the script fails because of `Geocoder::OverQueryLimitError`, try increasing the sleep value on line 34 in `setup_db.rake `.
-Alternatively, use a different geocoding service that allows more requests per second.
+If your Location entries don't already include a latitude and longitude, the script will geocode them for you, but this can cause the script to fail with `Geocoder::OverQueryLimitError`.
+If you get that error, try increasing the sleep value on line 34 in `setup_db.rake `.
+Alternatively, cache requests and/or use a different geocoding service that allows more requests per second.
 See the [geocoding configuration][geocode] section in the Wiki for more details.

 If any locations contain invalid data, the script will output the following line:
 ```